On the prevalence of the periodicity of maximizing measures: Random perturbations on the arc-weight

 which has random coefficients on its Haar series.
 By Lemma~\ref{l:brick_def}, the series above always converge uniformly, and the limit $g$ is Lipschitz with respect to $d_{\ba}$.
 For each $n \in \N$, the $n$-th approximation $A_n g$ of $g$ is given by

 Fix an arbitrary function $f_0 \in \Lip(\Sigma^{+},d_{\ba})$.
-With abuse of notation, we use similar symbols for the random edge-weight, mean-weight, and gap induced by random functions that are continuous.
-In particular, the (random) edge-weights $W_n^{f_0+g}(\bw)$, $n\in\N$, on $\BG_{n}$ induced by $f_0 + g$ are defined by the following inductive process: \begin{itemize}
+With abuse of notation, we use similar symbols for the random arc-weight, mean-weight, and gap induced by random functions that are continuous.
+In particular, the (random) arc-weights $W_n^{f_0+g}(\bw)$, $n\in\N$, on $\BG_{n}$ induced by $f_0 + g$ are defined by the following inductive process: \begin{itemize}

 \item If $n=1$, then $W_{1}^{f_0+g}(\alpha) =\frac{(-1)^{\alpha}}{2} (c_{\emptyset}(f_0)+b_0 \cdot Y_{\emptyset})$ for each $\alpha\in\{0,1\}$;

 \item If $n\geq 2$, then $W_{n}^{f_0+g}(\bw\alpha) = W_{n-1}^{f_0+g}(\bw)+ \frac{(-1)^{\alpha}}{2}(c_{w_{1}w_{2}\cdots w_{n-1}}(f_0)+b_{n-1}\cdot Y_{\bw})$ for all $\bw\in\Sigma_{n-1}$ and $\alpha\in\{0,1\}$. \end{itemize}